Meaning of “ERC” and Link to EIP-20

 ERC‑20 tokens power many DeFi applications, such as lending, staking, and liquidity pools.
 Examples include Aave (AAVE) or SushiSwap (SUSHI), which leverage ERC‑20 tokens to allow users to engage in decentralized finance.

-ERC‑20 tokens enable the tokenization of real-world assets such as real estate or commodities.
+These tokens enable the tokenization of real-world assets such as real estate or commodities.
 By converting assets into tokens, individuals can buy, sell, and trade fractional ownership of these assets on the blockchain.

-ERC‑20 tokens are widely compatible with wallets, exchanges, and smart contracts.
+The standard is widely compatible with wallets, exchanges, and smart contracts.
 Their standardized nature ensures seamless integration with existing Ethereum-based platforms.

-ERC‑20 reduces the need for custom token implementations, saving time and effort for developers.
+The standard reduces the need for custom token implementations, saving time and effort for developers.
 It simplifies auditing and integration with external services, making it easier to deploy and scale token-based projects.

-ERC‑20 tokens are supported by Ethereum and EVM-compatible chains, such as Binance Smart Chain, Avalanche, and Polygon.
+The tokens are supported by Ethereum and EVM-compatible chains, such as Binance Smart Chain, Avalanche, and Polygon.
 This broad compatibility enhances the ecosystem's growth and adoption.

-ERC‑20 tokens suffer from the same scalability issues as the Ethereum blockchain itself, including high gas fees during periods of network congestion.
+The tokens suffer from the same scalability issues as the Ethereum blockchain itself, including high gas fees during periods of network congestion.
 This can be a barrier for low-value transactions or microtransactions.

-Some ERC‑20 tokens have a centralized authority controlling the token supply or governance.
+Some tokens have a centralized authority controlling the token supply or governance.
 This can introduce risks related to censorship, manipulation, or corruption within the token’s ecosystem.

 While ERC‑20 defines fungible tokens, ERC‑721 is the standard for non-fungible tokens (NFTs).
 NFTs are unique and can represent digital assets such as artwork, collectibles, and real estate.